Skip to Content

 • Email

-When a use or density is proposed on a specific property that does not meet the bylaw regulations a rezoning application may be submitted for consideration by the Regional Board.
+When a use or density is proposed on a property that does not meet the bylaw regulations, a rezoning application may be submitted for consideration by the Regional Board.

-• Access the Regional District map system to check a zone for a particular property.
+• See RDCO maps to check zoning for a particular property.

 Zoning Bylaw No. 871